ipfsnut/abcdao/TRANSPARENCY.md

 - **Staking Rewards**: Distribute ETH earnings from trading fees to $ABC token stakers

 ### Revenue Model
-- **Trading Fees**: 50% of $ABC token trading fees fund developer rewards, 50% goes to treasury
+- **Trading Fees**: 100% of $ABC token trading fees go to treasury, which funds developer rewards
 - **Membership Fees**: One-time 0.002 ETH fee to join and access rewards
 - **No Advertising**: We don't sell ads or user data
 - **No Premium Subscriptions**: Core features are available to all members